gridsome/gridsome.org/docs/dynamic-routing.md

 ## File-based dynamic routes

-Dynamic pages is used for client-side routing.
+Dynamic pages are used for client-side routing.
 Route parameters can be placed in file and directory names by wrapping the name in square brackets.
 For example:

 - `src/pages/user/[id].vue` becomes `/user/:id`.
 - `src/pages/user/[id]/settings.vue` becomes `/user/:id/settings`.